hakansuku/D1APACTraining/_11_1 Installing containerized ActiveGates.md

-# Installing Enviornment Activegates in Kubernetes containers
+# Installing Environment Activegate in Kubernetes container

 ### 11_1_1 Prepare a kubernettes environment
 - Refer to 10.1 to prepare a kubernetes environment, make sure you add alias k='microk8s kubectl' into the ~/.bashrc file.